dbos-inc/durable-execution-benchmark/README.md

 The reference application is a document indexing pipeline based loosely on LlamaIndex's [SEC Insights](https://github.com/run-llama/sec-insights) application.
 It ingests and indexes documents, then provides Retrieval Augmented Generation (RAG)-based querying of those documents.
-For example, it can ingest Apple's SEC filings for some years then accurately answer detailed questions about Apple's financial performance during that time.
+For example, it can ingest a company's SEC filings for some years then accurately answer detailed questions about the company's financial performance during that time.
 Because the application can ingest many document concurrently and because each document takes a long time to ingest, it greatly benefits from durable execution to ensure that it correctly ingests all requested documents.

 This repository contains three implementations of the application.